kdave/btrfs-progs/Documentation/ch-compression.rst

 The command above will start defragmentation of the whole *file* and apply the compression, regardless of the mount option.
 (Note: specifying level is not yet implemented).
-The compression algorithm is not persisent and applies only to the defragmentation command, for any other writes other compression settings apply.
+The compression algorithm is not persistent and applies only to the defragmentation command, for any other writes other compression settings apply.